dropoutlabs/docker-python36-jupyter-and-more/README.md

         ansible-container ((dc74365...)) $ pip install -e .[docker]

-1. ansible-container build --debug
+1. ansible-container --debug build

 # How to publish

 2. docker login

-3. Should tag it meaningful otherwise will get from docker `Error response from daemon: manifest for dropoutlabs/python36-and-jupyter-notebook:latest not found`
+3. Should tag it meaningful otherwise will get from docker `Error response from daemon: manifest for dropoutlabs/python36-jupyter-and-more:latest not found`

         $ ansible-container deploy --push-to docker --tag latest